JeffWeinell/REEs/README.md

 #### Step-by-step procedure:

 **1**.
-I used the function REEs::proposeLoci.ddRADlike to propose a set of target loci ("ddRAD-like" loci) that are expected to be distributed relatively randomly throughout the genome, and which have lengths between 900-1000nt.
+Propose a set of target loci ("ddRAD-like" loci) that are expected to be distributed relatively randomly throughout the genome, and which have lengths between 900-1000nt.
 These loci ddRAD-like because the method involves searching for the recognition sequences of two restriction enzymes.
 The function returns a table containing the genomic coordinates of all regions that begin with the recognition sequence of a restriction enzyme A (= SbfI: "CCTGCAGG") and end with the recognition sequence of a restriction enzyme B (= EcoR1: "GAATTC"), and which have a sequence length that is within a specified range (900-1000nt).
-Important Note: the function proposeLoci.ddRADlike should not be thought of as a way to conduct in silico ddRAD, and it is possible that the proposed loci contains internal RE recognition sites, which wouldn't happen in real ddRAD.

 ```
-### Define the recognition sequence for SbfI restriction enzyme
+# Define the recognition sequence for SbfI and EcoR1 restriction enzymes
 SbfI.Seq <- "CCTGCAGG"
-### Define the recognition sequence for EcoR1 restriction enzyme
 EcoR1.Seq  <- "GAATTC"

-### Define URL path to Thermophis baileyi genome
+# URL to Thermophis baileyi genome
 Thermophis.baileyi_genome.url  <- "https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/003/457/575/GCA_003457575.1_DSBC_Tbai_1.0/GCA_003457575.1_DSBC_Tbai_1.0_genomic.fna.gz"

-### Use the function proposeLoci.ddRADlike (REEs package) to find 900-1000nt regions of contigs that begin with one of the two recognition sequences (SbfI.Seq or EcoR1.Seq) and end with the other recognition sequence.
+# Find 900-1000nt regions of contigs that begin with one of the two recognition sequences (SbfI.Seq or EcoR1.Seq) and end with the other recognition sequence.
 proposed.ddRAD.loci.coordinates <- REEs::proposeLoci.ddRADlike(input.seqs=Thermophis.baileyi_genome.url,output.dir="/ddRAD-like/",recognitionSeqs=c(SbfI.Seq,EcoR1.Seq),lim.lengths=c(900,1000),save.tables=T)

+# Important Note: Unlike in real ddRAD, proposed ddRAD-like loci may contain internal RE recognition sites.

 ```
-Result: Table containing coordinates for 2,337 proposed ddRAD-like loci: [ProposedLoci_CCTGCAGG-GAATTC_output_900to1000.txt](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/ProposedLoci_CCTGCAGG-GAATTC_output_900to1000.txt).
+Table with genomic coordinates for 2,337 proposed ddRAD-like loci: [ProposedLoci_CCTGCAGG-GAATTC_output_900to1000.txt](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/ProposedLoci_CCTGCAGG-GAATTC_output_900to1000.txt).

 **2**.
 Extract sequences for proposed loci. <!-- For loci on the antisense strands of contigs I first downloaded the corresponding reverse complement sequence (from the sense strand), and then I used the function reverseComplement (Biostrings package) to obtain the correct antisense strand target. -->
 ```
-### Defining vectors containing the Genbank accession and range of positions to download.
+# Defining vectors containing the Genbank accession and range of positions to download.
 This information is from the second, third, and fourth columns of the table that was generated by the function proposeLoci.ddRADlike.
 Note that the start and end positions are relative to the sense strand of the contig.
 The coordinates of proposed loci on the antisense strand have the format "ContigAccession:cEndPosition-StartPosition", which is equal to the reverse complement of a sequence with coordinates "ContigAccession:StartPosition-EndPosition".
 ContigAccession <- proposed.ddRAD.loci.coordinates$ContigAccession
 LocusStart      <- proposed.ddRAD.loci.coordinates$StartPosition
 LocusEnd        <- proposed.ddRAD.loci.coordinates$EndPosition

-### Download genome to temporary file, and then extract and import from positions LocusStart to LocusEnd of the sense strand of the respective contig in ContigAccession.
+# Download genome to temporary file, and then extract and import from positions LocusStart to LocusEnd of the sense strand of the respective contig in ContigAccession.
 The "outfile" parameter is set to NULL because we need to take the reverse complement of some of the sequences before saving.
 Thermophis.ddradlike.proposed.seqs <- REEs::get_ncbi_sequences(outfile=NULL,input.seqs=Thermophis.baileyi_genome.url,accessionList=ContigAccession,startList=LocusStart,endList=LocusEnd,strandList="1",db="nuccore",rettype="fasta",retmode="text",if.outside.range="partial",trim.ambiguous = FALSE)

-### Numerical vector indicating which of the proposed loci are on the antisense strand.
+# Numerical vector indicating which of the proposed loci are on the antisense strand.
 These are the loci that need to be reverse complemented.
 which.reverse.complement <- grep(":c",proposed.ddRAD.loci.coordinates$coordinates)

-### Reverse complement the "ith" sequence in Thermophis.ddradlike.seqs for each i in the vector which.reverse.complement
+# Reverse complement the "ith" sequence in Thermophis.ddradlike.seqs for each i in the vector which.reverse.complement
 Thermophis.ddradlike.seqs[which.reverse.complement] <- Biostrings::reverseComplement(Thermophis.ddradlike.seqs[which.reverse.complement])

-### Update sequence names to account for reverse complementing.
+# Update sequence names to account for reverse complementing.
 The new sequence names are the character strings in the coordinates column (first column) of the table proposed.ddRAD.loci.coordinates.
 names(Thermophis.ddradlike.seqs) <- proposed.ddRAD.loci.coordinates$coordinates

-### Save sequences.
+# Save sequences.
 writeXStringSet(Thermophis.ddradlike.seqs,"Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000.fas")
 ```
 *Thermophis baileyi* sequences for proposed ddRAD-like loci can be downloaded here: [Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/Thermophis_ProposedLoci_CCTGCAGG-GAATTC_900to1000.fas).